 Mentors are experienced business professionals with expertise in workplace health and safety from large businesses operating in NSW.
 Mentors have an advisory role, to share knowledge and insights, and provide accountability and encouragement for mentees to improve workplace safety.
 In addition to assisting a mentee, mentors can hone their leadership skills, enjoy the opportunity to network with other industry professionals at events and stay current with industry resources and initiatives.

-Learn more about the benefits realised by our previous mentors and mentees in new mentor e-book.
-It’s a great insight into how your small business could benefit from participating in our mentor program.
+Learn more about the benefits realised by our previous mentors and mentees in our mentor program e-book.
+It’s provides great insight into how your business could benefit from participating in the program.
+You can also listen to the experiences of people in previous years in our short videos below.